grame-cncm/faustdoc/src/tutorials/summation.md

 In this tutorial, we present different programming techniques to compute the **sum of *n* consecutive samples** in Faust.
 Such sums are typically used when computing the RMS value of a signal.
 It is therefore in the RMS context that we will present them.
 We will not use any predefined function, only Faust primitives, so that you can see all the details.

-The text is intended for beginners, but with some basic knowledge of Faust.
-If this is not your case have a look at the various documentations on this website.
+The text is intended for beginners with some basic knowledge of Faust.
+If this is not the case, have a look at the various documentations on this website.

 ## RMS value
 The computation of the RMS (Root Mean Square) value of a signal is defined by the following Faust expression: